ALLAN IND · FABSYS V2.4.1 · NODE KC-01LINK NOMINAL--:--:--

 Machining Fixtures · Workholding · Jigs · KC Metro

-Fixtures in your hands
+Fixtures in your hands in days, not weeks.

 Custom soft jaws, locators, drill jigs, CMM fixtures, and welding fit-ups in engineering thermoplastics — carbon- and glass-reinforced nylons, PPS-CF for coolant-flooded work, PC-FR, ASA-CF, ESD grades.
 Send a STEP file.
 We quote, print, and deliver.